bioexcel/qmmm_bpg/QM_treatment.rst

 Mechanics of a DFT calculation
 ------------------------------

-Quickstep - method
+Quickstep is the electronic stucture model within CP2K.
+It can handle SE, TDFT, and GPW methods amony others.
+This QS method is used to calcaulte the energies and forces

-SCF - self consistent functional calculated until the change in energy is less than a threshold inner and outer scf - tolarences and max steps basis sets + potentials xc functional
+SCF - self consistent field algorithm calculated until the change in energy is less than a threshold inner and outer scf - tolarences and max steps

+basis sets + potentials

+xc functional

 ---------------------------